-Advanced automation components
+Advanced automation steps

 Boost efficiency: Automate parallel and conditional work to reduce errors and save your team's time.